GeeWee/geewee.github.io/_posts/2022-01-06-rust-one-month-in.md

 Rust feels very ergonomic to use.
 Cargo is a wonderful package manager/build system, using the built-in Result and Option type for error/null handling also works very well.
 Strings are a little unwieldy, but that's primarily because Rust has decided to actually surface to the developer how complex utf-8 strings _really are.

-The only large wart I've found on the ergonomics is that returning iterators from functions seem nigh-impossible.
-If you want to take in an iterator, do some operations on it, and return another iterator you have to jump through so many hoops you'd think you were a lion at the zoo.
+The only large ergonomic wart I’ve found is that returning iterators from functions seem nigh-impossible.
+If you want to receive an iterator, do some operations on it, and return another iterator you have to jump through so many hoops you’d think you were a lion at the zoo.

 It's not all roses though, and there's still some stuff I struggle with.
 I think converting between types (using the From/Into traits) is documented in a confusing way.
 It's something that should be pretty simple to understand, but for some reason it's been exceedingly hard to grasp.

-Complicated references confuse me.
+Complicated references also confuse me.
 I understand that prefixing `&` in front of `&myVar` means it's a reference to the variable that I don't own.
 However in some cases you end up with situations where you have two `&` in-front of your variable `&&myVar` - and I don't understand what that means, or why it matters how many `&`'s there are.
 This generally happens when iterating over a vector of references, and I can't figure out why.

 This is made worse by the fact that it's harder to google issues like that.
 Google seems to ignore syntax constructs like `&&`.